MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/stay-compliant-user-license-requirement.md

 ---
 # required metadata

-title: Stay compliant wtih user licensing requirements
+title: Stay compliant with user licensing requirements
-description: This topic provides information about to to stay compliant with the user licensing requirements for Dynamics 365 Finance and Operations apps.
+description: This topic provides information about how you can stay compliant with the user licensing requirements for Finance and Operations apps.
 author: peakerbl
 manager: AnnBe
 ms.date: 07/24/2020